 Are Raw and SmackDown episodes available the next day on Peacock?

-Monday night episodes of Raw (which airs on USA Network) and Friday night episodes of SmackDown (airing on FOX or sometimes FS1) are made available on Peacock 30 days after the airdate, not the next day.
-Only WWE premium live events and USA Network’s NXT are available the next day on Peacock.
+Monday night episodes of Raw now call Netflix home.
+But Friday night episodes of SmackDown (airing on USA Network) are made available on Peacock 30 days after the airdate, not the next day.
+Only WWE premium live events are available the next day on Peacock.